-B-grade though it may be, Armored fulfills all the basic needs of your average thriller, doing so through a precise predictability, relying very much on the bare essentials.
+B-grade though it may be, Armored fulfills all the basic needs of your average thriller, doing so with a predictable setup and by relying on the bare essentials.
 The strange thing is, though the movie goes everywhere it’s expected to, twists and turns in ways you see coming, and resolves its conflict with a big red bow, it still manages some genuinely gripping moments, largely because the characters are so well developed.
 But despite having a spot in the sphere of standard heist-gone-wrong movies, it’s entertaining thanks to the familiar faces of the cast and the functional direction from Vacancy helmer Nimród Antal.

-Of course, someone gets hurt—a hobo-witness living in the abandoned steel mill where the drivers hide their loot—and so Ty has to stand up to his increasingly crooked coworkers.
-He locks himself in the impenetrable truck with half the booty; the industrial surroundings prevent him from radioing out for help, but a curious cop (Milo Ventimiglia) hears some suspicious sounds and starts poking around.
+Of course, someone gets hurt—a hobo witness living in the abandoned steel mill where the drivers hide their loot—and so Ty has to stand up to his increasingly crooked coworkers.
+He locks himself in the impenetrable truck with half the booty, but the industrial surroundings prevent him from radioing out for help.
+Then a curious cop (Milo Ventimiglia) hears some suspicious sounds and starts poking around.
 Adding to the tension, the villains are on a short timeline to get Ty out, get their cash, and spin a story to their boss (Fred Ward) about how they were robbed by nonexistent masked assailants.
 Ultimately, the result is something like Panic Room on wheels: There’s a whole bunch of money in the big metal box.
 The bad guys can’t get in, despite using every tool at their disposal, and the good guys can’t get out.
 So the bad guys have to draw the good guys out by other means.